SaganVV/point_processes_simulation/README.md

 ## Development

 ### Adding New Point Processes
-1. Implement density function in `point_process.py`
+1. Implement the new density class in `src/densities/` (create a new file if needed, or add to an existing one).
-2. Add parameter controls in `app.py`
+2. Add parameter controls in `app.py`.
 3. Update visualization methods as needed.
 ## Support